-Most, if not all, of today's soy protein manufacturing are made from the soy flakes to manufacture soy protein concentrate (65 percent protein) and soy protein isolate (90 percent protein).
-Worldwide, some 1.5 million metric tons of soy protein concentrate, and soy protein isolate are produced (2021).
+Most, if not all, of today's soy protein manufacturing are made from the soy flakes to manufacture soy protein concentrate (65% protein) and soy protein isolate (90% protein).
+In 2021, some 1.5 million metric tons of soy protein concentrate, and soy protein isolate were produced worldwide.

-Using hexane and chemicals like hydrochloric acid (HCl) as processing aids will likely become a target for discussion, now that amount of clean water needed.
+Using hexane and chemicals like hydrochloric acid (HCl) as processing aids will likely become a target for discussion, now that an increasing number of customers prefer natural and clean ingredients in their food of choice.
+In addition, the traditional manufacturing process of soy protein ingredients cannot be considered ecologically friendly when taking the large amount of clean water needed.
 For example, it takes about 30L of clean water to produce 1kg of soy protein isolate.
-Hence, innovative, and alternative technologies will expectedly become available to manufacture soy protein.
-Dry fractioning separates the various particle components and allows the plant protein bodies to be kept intact while using high-speed airflow to separate components based on size and density.
+Hence, innovative and alternative technologies will expectedly become available to manufacture soy protein.
+Dry fractioning is such a method, which separates the various particle components and allows the plant protein bodies to be kept intact while using high-speed airflow to separate components based on size and density.